pourdamghani/pourdamghani.github.io/_pages/supvervision.md

 ---

 ## Alumni
-I am delighted to be able to mentor following students in the past few years.
+I am delighted to be able to mentor the following students in the past few years.

 ###  Undergraduate Research Interns